eyalav12/tdp/Instructions.md

 ### 5. Build and Test the Project

-To build the project and install dependencies, run:
+To build the project install dependencies, run:

 ```bash
 mvn clean install
 ```

+This will clean, build, and install the project, including running tests as part of the build process.
 ### 6. Running Tests

-To run the unit tests for the project, use the following command:
+To run only the unit tests, use:
 ```bash
 mvn test
 ```